0

 There’s nothing quite like a juicy read that makes you forget all sense of time.

-And if you’re due for the next one, this year has thankfully been abundant in the book department, with some of the world’s top-selling authors and a slew of buzzy debut writers all recently releasing novels that have captured readers’ hearts – and charts – all over the globe.
+And if you’re due for the next one, this year has been abundant in the book department, with some of the world’s top-selling authors all releasing novels that have captured readers’ hearts – and charts – all over the globe.

-Perfect for fans of Where the Crawdads Sing, The Women is a New York Times bestseller with good reason.
-Penned by Kristin Hannah – who also wrote the beloved novel Firefly Lane, which also became a successful Netflix show – the protagonist is 20-year-old nursing student Frances “Frankie” McGrath who, upon hearing the words “women can be heroes”, has an epiphany.
+Perfect for fans of Where the Crawdads Sing, this historical fiction starts when 20-year-old nursing student Frances “Frankie” McGrath who, upon hearing the words “women can be heroes”, has an epiphany.
 As the mid-60s sees the world shift, Frances dares to envision more for her life than the halcyon haze of Southern California where she grew up, deciding instead to join the Army Nurse Corps and serve in Vietnam.
 While overwhelmed by experiencing war firsthand, the real battle begins when Frankie and her veteran friends return to a different and divided America – one that wants to forget Vietnam ever happened.
-Deep, searing and vividly drawn, it’s a tale that sheds light on the oft-forgotten women of war and their unsung sacrifices.
+Deep, searing, and vividly drawn, it’s a tale that sheds light on the oft-forgotten women of war and their unsung sacrifices.

 5. First Lie Wins by Ashley Elston

 Fancy a recommendation from none other than Reese Witherspoon?
-Let First Lie Wins take the lead.
-One of the award-winning actress and producer’s 2024 book club picks, the psychological thriller centres around Evie Porter, who has all the things a nice, Southern girl could want: “a perfect, doting boyfriend, a house with a white picket fence and a garden, a fancy group of friends”.
+Look to First Lie Wins.
+One of the award-winning actress and producer’s 2024 book club picks, the psychological thriller is about Evie Porter: who has all the things a nice, Southern girl could want: “a perfect, doting boyfriend, a house with a white picket fence and a garden, a fancy group of friends”.
 The catch?
 Evie Porter doesn’t exist.
 Intrigued?
-Let’s just say, knowing less is more when it comes to this one, so don’t read any more about the plot and just get the book in your hands and a blanket ready, pronto.
+Let’s just say, knowing less is more when it comes to this one, so don’t read any more about the plot and just get the book in your hands and a blanket, pronto.

-Does a twisty tale of long-awaited revenge sound appealing?
-Put The Teacher at the top of your stack – stat.
-By the bestselling writer of The Housemaid, this gripping mystery is about Eve, whose everyday life is ideal: wake up, kiss her husband, Nate, teach maths at Caseham High School, repeat.
+In this twisty tale of long-awaited revenge, Eve’s everyday life is ideal: wake up, kiss her husband Nate, teach maths at Caseham High School, repeat.
 Life is good – except for one thing.
 The year prior, Caseham High became infamous for a teacher-student affair, with one student, Addie at the eye of the scandalous hurricane.
 And this year, much to Eve’s dismay, Addie’s in her class.
 And while everyone says Addie isn’t to be trusted, no one knows the real her or her secrets that could ruin her – and she will do anything to keep it that way.

-One for ‘romantasy’ fans — bonus if Norse mythology piques your interest — A Fate Inked In Blood is sure to hit the spot.
-Ideal for those who devoured books like Fourth Wing and A Court of Thorns and Roses, it follows Freya, a 20-year-old woman who yearns to become a warrior but is instead trapped in an unwanted marriage to a boorish and cruel fisherman.
+One for fans of ‘romantasy’ à la Fourth Wing, A Fate Inked In Blood follows Freya, a 20-year-old woman who yearns to become a warrior but is instead trapped in an unwanted marriage to a boorish and cruel fisherman.
 When her abusive husband betrays her, Freya ends up in a fight to the death with their power-hungry king’s fiery son Bjorn, forced to reveal her deepest secret: that she possesses a drop of a goddess’ blood and has the power to repel any attack – a magic that was prophesied to unite the fractured nation of Skaland under a king who controls the shield maiden’s fate.
-Cue: a fanatical king and a binding oath, a fierce heroine desperate to prove her strength and save the kingdom – and a forbidden attraction that risks not only her own fate but that of all the people she swore to protect.
+Cue: a fanatical king and a binding oath, a fierce heroine desperate to prove her strength and save the kingdom – and a forbidden attraction that risks not only her fate but that of all the people she swore to protect.

 One for enemies-to-lovers addicts?
 Tick.
 In How to End a Love Story, Helen Zhang is a “bestselling author who can’t seem to write her own ‘happily ever after’”.
 On the other end is Grant Shepherd, “a screenwriter with movie-star looks who can’t afford his therapist”.
 Thrown together to adapt Helen’s books for TV, it’s a project that should spell a dream come true for both of them – except Grant is the last person Helen wanted to see again after what happened thirteen years ago.
 Cue: flying sparks and an inescapable attraction that keeps you glued to the page.
 Need more convincing?
 First-time author Yulin Kuang is also an independent filmmaker tapped to adapt Emily Henry’s Beach Read into a movie, so you know you’re in very good hands.